 If you’re an entrepreneur or businessperson, you probably know all about keeping your eye on the bottom line.
-But even if your podcast is a passion project rather than a significant income stream, you still want to boost your return on investment.
+But even if your podcast is a passion project rather than a significant income stream, you still likely want to boost your return on investment.

 Convenience of Podcasting